msalv/CaveSaveEditPro/README.md

 - bug fixes

 # How to Compile
 Run `./gradlew jar` to build CaveSaveEdit.jar file.
+CaveSaveEdit.jar would compile to `./build/libs` directory.
 Run `java -jar CaveSaveEdit.jar` to launch the application.

 # How to Use